 Our records show that we are still awaiting payment of $8,000 for invoice #123, which was initially sent on March 20.
 A copy of the original invoice has been attached for your convenience in the instance that it has been lost or misplaced.

-If payment has been sent, please disregard this email.
+If the payment has been sent, please disregard this notice.
+We encourage prompt verification of receipt.
 Please let us know if you have any questions or need assistance with the payment process.

 Thank you,